Hot chocolate: At the time of European contact

-European adaptation
+Introduction to Europe

-Europeans' first recorded contact with chocolate was not until 1502 on Columbus's fourth voyage.
 After its introduction to Europe, the drink slowly gained popularity.
 The imperial court of Emperor Charles V soon adopted the drink, and chocolate became a fashionable drink popular with the Spanish upper class.
 Additionally, cocoa was given as a dowry when members of the Spanish royal family married other European aristocrats.
 At the time, chocolate was very expensive in Europe because the cocoa beans only grew in South America.

-Sweet-tasting hot chocolate was then invented, leading hot chocolate to become a luxury item among the European nobility by the 17th century.
+Hot chocolate had become a luxury item among the European nobility by the 17th century.
 Even when the first Chocolate House (an establishment similar to a modern coffee shop) opened in 1657, chocolate was still very expensive, costing 50 to 75 pence (approximately 10–15 shillings) a pound (roughly £45–65 in 2016).
 At the time, hot chocolate was often mixed with spices for flavor; one notable recipe was hot chocolate "infused with fresh jasmine flowers, amber, musk, vanilla and ambergris."
 In the late 17th century, Sir Hans Sloane, president of the Royal College of Physicians, visited Jamaica, where he was introduced to cocoa.
 He found it 'nauseous' but by mixing it with milk made it more palatable.
 When Sloane returned to England, he brought the recipe with him, introducing milk chocolate to England.
 The aristocratic nature of the drink led to chocolate being referred to as "the drink of the gods" in 1797.

 The Spanish began to use jicaras made of porcelain in place of the hollowed gourds used by the natives.
 They then further tinkered with the recipes by using spices such as cinnamon, black pepper, anise, and sesame.
 Many of these things were used to try to recreate the flavor of the native flowers which they could not easily acquire.
 Black pepper was used to replace chillies and mecaxochitl, cinnamon was used in place of orejuelas, sugar replaced honey.

-In 1828, Coenraad Johannes van Houten developed the first cocoa powder producing machine in the Netherlands.
+In 1828, Coenraad Johannes van Houten developed the first cocoa powder-producing machine in the Netherlands.
 The press separated the greasy cocoa butter from cacao seeds, leaving a purer chocolate powder behind.
 This powder was easier to stir into milk and water.
 By using cocoa powder and low amounts of cocoa butter, it was also possible to manufacture chocolate bars.
 The term chocolate then came to mean solid chocolate rather than hot chocolate, with the first chocolate bar being created in 1847.

 According to tradition, the Italian version cioccolata calda was first born in Turin around 1560: to celebrate that the capital of the Duchy of Savoy was moved from Chambéry to Turin, Emmanuel Philibert, Duke of Savoy asked for a new beverage, and so this thicker, creamy version was created.